DarkLordDudeALT/shittymcCustomfeatures/README.md

 Your Free To Use Any File Here However You Want, That Is My Intention After All.

 Put [DarkAthame Comp.]
-Into Your Functions Folder And Use What Files That You Want In There Just Put [function darkathame%20comp:masterloop] On Whatever Loop You Have To Get Things Going Use The Hashtags To Enable/Disable Functions In The Master Loop
+Into Your Functions Folder And Use What Files That You Want In There Just Put [function darkathame%20comp:masterloop] On Whatever Loop You Have, To Get Things Going Use The Hashtags To Enable/Disable Functions In The Master Loop

 Some Files May Have A Int (Install) And A Unint (Uninstall) Function File, These Are Used To Activate/Deactivate Things Like Scoreboards, So Make Sure To Use Them!